Kyle Padron: Eastern Washington

 In March 2012, Padron announced his transfer to Eastern Washington, where he would be attempting to replace graduating quarterback Bo Levi Mitchell, whom he had replaced at SMU back in 2009.
 In late August 2012, Padron was officially named the starter for Eastern Washington for the 2012 season opening game.

 Padron split time in 2012 with redshirt freshman quarterback Vernon Adams, starting five games and playing in six others, during the 2012 season.
 Padron threw for 2,491 yards and 17 touchdowns against 7 interceptions, helping to lead the Eagles to a semifinal appearance in the FCS Playoffs.

 Professional career

-On January 9, 2013, it was announced that Padron had declared himself to be eligible for the 2013 NFL Draft, electing not to return for his final season of eligibility at Eastern Washington.
+On January 9, 2013, it was announced that Padron had declared himself to be eligible for the 2013 NFL draft, electing not to return for his final season of eligibility at Eastern Washington.

-Oakland Raiders

 On April 27, 2013, Padron signed as an undrafted free agent with the Oakland Raiders.
-On May 22, 2013, Padron was waived by the Oakland Raiders when Padron was unable to participate in offseason workouts because of an NFL rule regarding participation prior to graduating.
+On May 22, 2013, Padron was waived by the Raiders when Padron was unable to participate in offseason workouts because of an NFL rule regarding participation prior to graduating.

-Bemidji Axemen

 On November 20, 2013, Padron signed with the Bemidji Axemen of the Indoor Football League.
 Padron asked to be released to pursue other options.

+Personal life

+Padron has two older brothers, Justin and Matt, who both played college football at University of North Texas and the University of Arizona, Texas State respectively.